foambubble/foam/creating_a_new_language.md

 ## Creating a new language

-What if we created a new language that made ergonomic
+What if we created a new language that made it more ergonomic to use VS Code as a Foam workspace

 - Based on markdown
 - Could leverage mdx?